-- at initialization time, a default project is created; or - the menu item or button New of the graphical interface is called, to create from scratch a new project and fill it with source files (see Section 8.2.1); or - a source code transforming analysis has been made.
+- at initialization time, a default project is created; or - via an explicit user action in the GUI; or - a source code transforming analysis has been made.
 The analyzer then creates a new project based on the original project and containing the modified source code.
 A typical example is code slicing which tries to simplify a program by preserving a specified behaviour.